John Cena marries Shay Shariatzadeh

 |

-John Cena is a MARRIED MAN -- tying the knot with his girlfriend Shay Shariatzadeh in Tampa, Florida...
+Hollywood actor John Cena has tied the knot with Shay Shariatzadeh in a private ceremony in Tampa,...

 |